mskorkowski/relm4-store/book/examples/01-todo/01-model.md

 # Model

+## What you will read about in this chapter?

+If you use `relm4-store` there are two kind of models, "business model" and "view model".
+View model is what in `relm4` implements `relm4::Model`.
+It describes state of the whole application.
+Business model is just a part of the view model.

+> `relm4::Model` doesn't distinguish between information wherever window is opened and task in todo application is complete.

+In this chapter we will ignore the view model.

+Business model are the data your application must handle to solve a specific problem your application is designed for.
+For a todo it would be tasks and all the data related to managing tasks.
+In this chapter you will see how to implement a business model data.
+Structures which describe business model implement `relm4-store::Record`.
+To make it easier to disambiguate between view model and business model in later parts `model` will be referring to the `view model` and `records` will be a reference to the `business model`.

+## What are we going to do in this chapter?

 We are writing simple todo list.
 So we need to talk about tasks!

 Task will have the description and status wherever it's completed or not.